ClapeyronThermo/Clapeyron.jl/docs/src/user_guide/basic_usage.md

         ("ibuprofen", ["CH3"=>3, "COOH"=>1, "aCCH"=>1, "aCCH2"=>1, "aCH"=>4])])
 ```

-In some group-contribution approaches, one may need to specify some structural information (such as gc-PC-SAFT), such as the number of bonds between groups.
+In some group-contribution approaches, one may need to specify some structural information (such as gc‑PC‑SAFT), such as the number of bonds between groups.
 This can be done as follows:

 ```julia